RickMcConney/PenPlotter/README.md

   - The image preview shows how the pixel size and pen width will affect the plot.
   - Images can be cropped, scaled and rotated by multiples of 90 degrees
   - Images can be flipped about the X or Y axis
-  - Images can be plotted as pixels or in a crosee hatched style
+  - Four image styles are supported
+    - Datch: a cross hatch style similar to blackstripes
+    - Daimond: Diamond shaped pixels similar to the original poloar graph
+    - Square: Simple square wave pixes.
+    - Stipple: Stippled similar to stipplegen.
 - The controller runs in processing 2 or processing 3

 #Compiling
 The controller can be compiled in processing 2 or 3 just download the source files and open PenPlotter.pde in processing.
-The code is dependent of the controlP5 and geomerative libraries go to the processing sketch import library menu to import them before compiling.
+The code is dependent of the controlP5, geomerative and toxi libraries go to the processing sketch import library menu to import them before compiling, or they can be added manually by downloading the libraries.zip file from the releases tab and unziping in the processing libraries directory.

 The firmware is compiled using the arduino IDE.
 Download the code and load the Repitier.ino into arduino.
 I have only tested with the mega board with the ramps 1.4 shield.
 However repetier works with many boards so you may need to change the board type in the configuration.h file if you are using a different board.